Karshi-Khanabad Air Base: War in Afghanistan

-Between 2001 and 2005 seven thousand United States Department of Defense personnel were assigned to the base, also known as K2 and "Camp Stronghold Freedom", for support missions against the Taliban and al-Qaeda in neighbouring Afghanistan during Operation Enduring Freedom.
-The United States Air Force used the base for combat search and rescue missions.
+Seven thousand United States Department of Defense personnel were located at the base, also known as K2 and "Camp Stronghold Freedom", between 2001 and 2005.
+There they helped operate against the Taliban and al-Qaeda in neighboring Afghanistan during Operation Enduring Freedom.
 The 416th Air Expeditionary Group was the host unit.
-The base also contained 1,000 10th Mountain Division troops to defend Uzbekistan against incursions by the Islamic Movement of Uzbekistan and other Islamist militant groups based in Afghanistan.
-On 29 July 2005, amid strained relations caused by the May 2005 unrest in Uzbekistan; a prelude to another Colour Revolution, the United States was told to vacate the base within six months.
+On 29 July 2005, amid strained relations caused by the May 2005 unrest in Uzbekistan, the United States was told to vacate the base within six months.
 It was vacated by the United States in November 2005.